DmitryF-go/articles/Ubuntu/04_Python_installation.md

 ```

 Use `sudo apt install python3` not `sudo apt install python3.7` command
 for python 3.x installation.

-If you need 3.7 or newer, use
+If you need 3.7 or newer, install the **minimal versions** and use
+**local virtual environment** to install other packages.
-local virtual environment.
-It's a bad idea to have several versions of
+It's a bad idea to have several versions of python 3.x globally
-python 3.x globally at the same time.
+at the same time.
 Use only currently supported
 by Ubuntu python 3.x version globally.
 At this moment it is 3.6.

 ---